izikeros/blog/content/posts/notes/remove_noise_from_screen_recording.md

 ---
-Title: Remove Noise From Screen Recording
-Slug: remove-noise-from-screen-recording
+Category: note
 Date: 2024-06-27
 Modified: 2024-06-27
+Slug: remove-noise-from-screen-recording
 Status: published
+Summary: Learn how to remove noise from screen recordings using FFmpeg and Audacity, or explore free alternatives like DaVinci Resolve, Kdenlive, and Olive Video Editor for effective audio cleaning.
+ai_summary: true
+Title: Remove Noise From Screen Recording
 tags:
   - noise
   - denoising